Adegbenga-111/Building-a-web-app-with-EC2-and-DynamoDB/README.md

   Image 16: "sudo apt install apache2 php libapache2-mod-php php-cli unzip -y" running on the terminal.

-After in installing the sever , I had to check if the server is well installed , the result is shown below :
+After in installing the server , I had to check if the server is well installed , the result is shown below :

  ![Alt aws](https://github.com/Adegbenga-111/Building-a-web-app-with-EC2-and-DynamoDB/blob/main/Screenshot%20(169).png)